netxms/netxms-doc/admin/appendix.rst

 nxevent
 -------

-This tool can be used to push events to NetXMS server.
+This tool can be used to push events to |product_name| server.

 nxget
 -----